 Coercive Abortion Prevention Act (CAPA)

-Current Status: The Coercive Abortion Prevention Act was voted out of the Senate Judiciary committee along party lines on May 3, 2016.
-It will need a vote in the full Senate for final passage before being sent to the governor.
+Current Status: The governor signed into law the Coercive Abortion Prevention Act on June 8, 2016 adding PA 149 of 2016 and PA 150 of 2016 to the list of laws to protect women.
+Both HB 4787 and HB 4830 were presented to the governor on 5-31-16.
+On 5-25-16 the Senate approved both bills 26-11 mostly along party lines.
+Proabortion members offered several amendments that were defeated and prolife members offered rebuttals to the amendments.
+The Coercive Abortion Prevention Act was voted out of the Senate Judiciary committee along party lines on May 3, 2016.
+Right to Life of Michigan and the ACLU offered testimony that was often at odds with each other.
+It was a rather heated hearing.
 The full House voted on March 24, 2016 and passed the bills with a 65-43 vote mostly along party lines with the exception of our one endorsed prolife Democrat and one other Democrat.
 H.B.
 4787 and 4830 were both voted out of committee on September 29, 2015 along party lines.
 Pro-choice members of the committee offered several amendments that were not approved.
 On September 22, 2015, a hearing in the House Criminal Justice committee heard testimony from Right to Life of Michigan and two post-abortive women who were coerced into their abortions.
 The line of questioning from pro-choice members of the committee suggested that coerced abortions are uncommon and that if preventing coercion was really the goal of the legislation, than coercion to maintain a pregnancy should also be included.
 H.B.
 4787 was introduced on July 14, 2015 by Representative Price and H. B. 4830 was introduced by Representative Jenkins on Aug.
 19, 2015.
 The bills were referred to the House Criminal Justice Committee.These bills are a reintroduction from the previous term.
 Earlier Legislative Action: Identical bills to 4787 and 4830 were introduced last term by Rep. Amanda Price (H.B.
 4598) and Rep. Nancy Jenkins (H.B.
 4599) but they unfortunately never received a committee hearing.
 Identical bills were also introduced in the Senate by Sen. Judy Emmons (S.B.
 1156) and Sen. Tonya Schuitmaker (S.B.
 1157).
 Both of those bills made it through committee and were passed on the Senate floor.
 They were referred to the House Criminal Justice committee but never had a hearing.

 Rep. Bruce Rendon sponsored the omnibus H.B.
 5711 ("Prolife Bus") in May 2012, that incorporated the abortion coercion screening provisions found in H.B.
 5134 and 5182.
 H.B.
 5711 passed the House on June 13, 2012.
 The Senate then acted on H.B.
 5711, 4798, 4799 & 5181 on 12/6/12, with H.B.
 4798, 4799, & 5181 passing by votes of 29-9, and H.B.
 5711 passing 27-10.
 This sent the four bills back to the House for a final concurring vote.